 Developments include collecting and analysing information about the current and future care market in North Ayrshire and identifying positive areas for development.

 A key priority for the implementation of personalisation is to establish an independent Community Portal that will be central in providing information and intelligence to service users and providers.
-This will ensure that service users and carers have information to manage their care from developing their co-produced care plan, to purchasing and managing their support.
-Health and Social care providers can register their interest by visiting the Care and Support North Ayrshire website and leaving their email address.

 The aim is to develop a mixed economy of care provision with a dynamic private sector, increasing involvement for social enterprises and a more integrated public sector.
 Social enterprises can fill gaps of service provision.
 See examples of business and social enterprise models and mechanisms (PDF, 16kb).

 Download a list of our Care Partnership Forums (Excel, 260kb).
-For more information or to join a Partnership Forum please contact us.